MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/confidential-clients/index.md

 ### insufficient_scope
 An HTTP **403** response status with the HTTP header `WWW-Authenticate : Bearer error="insufficient_scope", scope="scopeA scopeB"` means that the token found in the original request did not match the **scope required by this resource**.
 The header also includes the scope it expected.

-When making a request, if you do not know which scope is required by the resource, this is the way to determine the answer.
+When making a request, if you do not know which scope is required by the resource, `insufficient_scope` is the way to determine the answer.
-For example, request a token with the default scope (`""`) and make a request to the resource.
-Then you can extract the required scope from the 403 response and request a new token, valid for this scope.
+For example, request a token with an empty string (`""`) as the scope value and make a request to the resource.
+Then, you can extract the required scope from the 403 response and request a new token for this scope.